lisabronwyn/tetris-tutorial/doc/intro.md

 ## Who is this for?

 This guide is in no way meant for people who are familiar with programming already.
-I will explain things like arrays, loops and functions in painstaking detail, and you will most likely be bored.
+I will explain things like arrays, loops, and functions in painstaking detail, and you will most likely be bored.
 That said, I aim to keep this tutorial fun (we're building a game after all), so I will try to not move too slowly either.
 Part of the goal is to teach you that solving a problem often